Always wanted to have a container garden in your backyard? Don’t have any planter ideas to get you started?

 Step It Up With Trailing Plants

 Why stop at bench planters when you can have a whole trellis as a backrest.
-English ivy, creeping jenny, and sweet potato vines would create an amazing backdrop.
+English ivy, creeping jenny, and sweet potato vines would create an amazing backdrop, in my opinion.
 I can already picture it!

 Extend the back of the bench with a wooden railing you can build on your own or buy online.
 You don’t have to secure the trellis to the side of the bench if it can’t hold the new weight.
 You can stick it into the lawn and put your settee right in front of it.